James Bond: 2023 changes

 In February 2023, Ian Fleming Publications (which administers all Fleming's literary works), edited the Bond series as part of a sensitivity review.
 The April 2023 re-releases of the series are planned to tie into the 70th anniversary of Casino Royale.
 The new editions remove a number of references to race, including some slurs, along with some disparagements of women and homosexuality.
 They include a disclaimer added at the beginning of each book, reading:

 This book was written at a time when terms and attitudes which might be considered offensive by modern readers were commonplace.
 A number of updates have been made in this edition, while keeping as close as possible to the original text and the period in which it is set.

 The decision was met with strong criticism by media outlets and public commentators, who condemned the changes as literary censorship.
 The View host Whoopi Goldberg expressed her opposition, arguing that offensive historical literature should be left unaltered; while National Review contributors Charles C. W. Cooke and Douglas Murray attacked the changes as excessive political correctness.
-Fleming biographer Andrew Lycett also opposed the changes, writing that "what an author commits to paper is sacrosanct and shouldn't be altered...The only changes to the text should come from the author."
+Fleming's biographer Andrew Lycett also opposed the changes, writing that "what an author commits to paper is sacrosanct and shouldn't be altered ...The only changes to the text should come from the author."